GW/DT invariants and 5D BPS indices for strips from topological recursion: Topological Recursion for the strip geometries

 \end{itemize} The last invariance property gives a hint that the multidifferentials are actually invariants for symplectic structures.
 The formal symplectic form $dx\wedge dy$ is invariant under the two transformations above.
 Thus, $\omega_{g,n}$ stays invariant under at least a subgroup of symplectomorphisms $dx\wedge dy\mapsto d\tilde{x}\wedge d\tilde{y}$.

 However, it is definitely not invariant under all, since swapping $x$ and $y$ leaves the symplectic form $dx\wedge dy$ (up to an overall factor of -1) invariant, but generates a completely different family of multidifferentials, which we will denote by $\omega_{g,n}^\vee$.
 This family has for instance poles at the ramification points of $y$ (rather than $x$) which were assumed to be different.
-Originally, the free energy $F_g$ was conjectured to be invariant under the $x$--$y$ swap \cite{Eynard:2007kz,Eynard_2008} but shortly later observed not to be true \cite{Bouchard:2011ya}.
+Originally, the free energy $F_g$ was conjectured to be invariant under the $x$--$y$ swap \cite{Eynard:2007kz,Eynard_2008} but shortly later counter-examples were found \cite{Bouchard:2011ya}.
 In \cite{Eynard:2013csa}, it was further investigated that the difference between $F_g$ and the dual $F_g^\vee$ depends on the singular points of the curve, which were understood partially for meromorphic $x,y$.
-But there is still some understanding missing, there.

 Recently, explicit formulas between the two families $\omega_{g,n}$ of the spectral curve $(\Sigma,x,y,B)$ and $\omega_{g,n}^\vee$ of the curve $(\Sigma,y,x,B)$ were first conjectured \cite{Borot:2021thu}, then proven for $g=0$ \cite{Hock:2022wer} and in general in \cite{Alexandrov:2022ydc}, see also \cite{Hock:2022pbw} for equivalent formulations.